 If there are sewage issues with your home, but you’re not sure that your private sewer line is the culprit, a sewer video inspection is a good first step.
 This technique diagnoses the sewer line (a requirement for EBMUD PSL Certification), and reveals if your sewer line can pass a pressure test or not – before you test the line and spend additional money.

 A sewer line video inspection is the only way to accurately determine the condition of your sewer line.
 Camera inspection can identify specific problems, including blockages that need to be removed via power snake or hydrojet.
 After an inspection, you will know if your sewer lateral needs to be replaced.

 Contact Pipe Spy for Private Sewer Line Replacement

 Once you confirm the need for sewer lateral replacement, we recommend partnering with a company that can perform trenchless sewer line repairs.
 The pipe-bursting technology employs a nonintrusive process in order to fix your sewer lateral with minimal inconvenience, disruption, and cost.

-Pipe Spy was an early adopter and advocate of trenchless pipe bursting, and we’re proud to offer our services to customers throughout the East Bay area, including video inspection (the cost of which can be credited toward a subsequent sewer lateral replacement).
+Pipe Spy was an early adopter and advocate of trenchless pipe bursting, and we’re proud to offer our services to customers throughout Oakland and the SF East Bay area – including video inspection (the cost of which can be credited toward a subsequent sewer lateral replacement).
 We also use HDPE pipe in all of our trenchless replacement projects, helping to ensure that your pipes won’t need to be replaced again during your lifetime.